-How to Raise Capital for Your Startup Company
+How to Raise Capital for Your Startup Business

-We talked to Dan Reed, managing director of American Family Ventures, American Family Insurance’s venture capital arm based in Madison, Wis.
-As a former entrepreneur himself, Reed shared his real-world insights about what to do, and what not to do, when you’re seeking funding to fuel your start-up dreams.
+To learn about how startup businesses can get venture capital funding, we talked to Dan Reed, managing director of American Family Ventures — American Family Insurance’s venture capital arm based in Madison, Wi.
+As a former entrepreneur himself, Reed shares his real-world insights on what to do, and what not to do, when you’re seeking funding to fuel your startup dreams:

 And, you’ve got to show that it’s needed, it’s real, and you’ve got to offer proof that it’ll succeed in the marketplace.
 Data or metrics proving actual market demand can really make a difference when it comes to convincing investors.

-Seems like it could be a challenge to get metrics demonstrating demand, especially if it’s a new product concept, right?
+Is it a challenge to get metrics demonstrating demand, especially if it’s a new product concept?

-So, what should start-ups avoid doing when seeking funding?
+What should startups avoid doing when seeking funding?